junsklee/cubrid-testtools/CTP/builder_tester/DOCKER_OPTIMIZATION_SUMMARY.md

 1. **DockerImageBuilder Component** (`DockerImageBuilder.java`)
    - Builds custom Docker images for each commit with CUBRID pre-installed
-   - Caches images locally with LRU eviction
+   - Provisions images by running the base tester image with the build package mounted and then committing the container (no Dockerfile build step)
-   - Manages image lifecycle and cleanup
+   - Caches images locally with LRU eviction and manages cleanup

 2. **Optimized Test Execution** (`Tester.java` - `runTestInDockerOptimized`)
    - Uses pre-built images instead of base images